 Introduction

 Dizziness is a common presenting complaint in ambulatory and emergency room settings and often progresses to inpatient care.
 It has commonly been separated into categories: vertigo, presyncope, lightheadedness, and disequilibrium.[1]
-Unfortunately, it is rarely that clear-cut, and patients often have difficulty distinguishing their symptoms.
+Unfortunately, it is rarely clear-cut, and patients often have difficulty distinguishing their symptoms.

 Etiology